Christina Ramberg: Style and works

 Ramberg's paintings are highly composed and finished to the point that they themselves are referred to as fetishistic.
 Worked on masonite in acrylic, they are precisely painted and are characterized by their low tone and mute palette.
-In a 2012 Art in America review by Nancy Princenthal, she describes the draftsmanship in Ramberg's 1970 Corset/Urn series this way: "inky black with spiky pink highlights, they are prim and sexily sinister... deft, dark and reticent."
-In the 1970s, Ramberg's work evolved from its strict focus on the female form to less sexualized, even non-human forms such as urns, chair backs and shapes "eliding the boundaries between figuration and abstraction, human and object."
-Her human forms turned from figures seen from the back or in profile to fully frontal torsos that are more rigid and robotic, and have both male and female characteristics which gives her art a sense of androgyny and uncertainty.
+In a 2012 Art in America review, Nancy Princenthal described the draftsmanship in Ramberg's 1970 Corset/Urn series as "inky black with spiky pink highlights, they are prim and sexily sinister... deft, dark and reticent."

+In the 1970s, Ramberg's work evolved from its strict focus on the female form to less sexualized, even non-human forms such as urns, chair backs and more abstract shapes.
+Her human forms turned from figures seen from the back or in profile to fully frontal torsos that are more rigid and robotic, and have both male and female characteristics.
 Still, her signature style remained: crisp, black outlines, muted colors, cropped forms, attention to pattern and detail.

-By the early 1980s Ramberg took a break from her exploration of the female body and started to quilt more actively than she had in the past.
+By the early 1980s Ramberg took a break from her exploration of the female body and started to quilt more actively.
 Like her paintings, the patterns in her quilts are crisp and exact, with complex combinations of contrasting colors and forms.
 In the mid to late 1980s Ramberg's artwork shifted to include a "satellite" motif that incorporated some patterns and shapes from her quilting, while her color palette reverted to the gray, white, blue, and black of her earlier work instead of brighter colors.
 These later works are referred to as her "satellite" motif phase because the combination of circles, cones triangles, and lines resemble the plans for a telescope, satellite, or some other mechanical invention.

 Exhibitions

-Ramberg did more group exhibitions than solo exhibitions during her life time, however she is increasingly gaining recognition in contemporary art circles with exhibitions of her artwork being staged in recent years.
+Ramberg did more group exhibitions than solo exhibitions during her lifetime, but has subsequently gained more individual recognition in contemporary art circles.